nkarl/wsu-cpts-415-big-data/homeworks/week12/CPTS_415_NGUYEN_CHARLES.md

 # for all pairs of i and j who are friends.
 ```

-The order of i and j you returned should be the same as the lexicographical order of their names.
+The order of $i$ and $j$ you returned should be the same as the lexicographical order of their names.

 You need to give the pseudo-code of a main function, and both Map() and Reduce() function.
 Specify the key/value pair and their semantics (what are they referring to?).